edegreef/arctic-whales-resequencing/README.md

 02. Run fastqc on reads for quality check
 03. Merge fastqs if multiple lanes.
 Will note here that it's better to trim first before merging.
 In this case it didn't make a difference, but in future it's better practice to trim before merge in case of a bad sequencing lane or something.
 04. Trim fastqs with *Trimmomatic*
-05. Map reads to reference genome with *BWA*
+05. Map reads to reference genome with *BWA*.
+Two scripts here, one for compute canada (05cc) and one for biology cluster (05biol).
+Did it in parts/batches across both.
 06. Remove duplicate reads with *picard*
 07. Add read groups with *picard*
 08. Remove non-primary alignments with *samtools*